-

 Learning other languages and understanding other cultures is a 21st Century skill that is vital to success in the global environment.
 Language education and cultural awareness not only contribute to students' career and college readiness; it also helps develop the individual as they take on a new and more invigorating view of the world.

-At the Elementary level, we are pleased to offer before and after school Spanish or French through Fun Fluency.
+At the Elementary level, we are pleased to offer before and after school Spanish through Fun Fluency.
 Students will be clustered into a K-2 or 3-5 level as they explore learning a new language through engaging lessons throughout the year.
 Please visit the Fun Fluency website for more information about classes offered at each elementary school.

 At the Middle School level, incoming 6th-grade students select a World Language that will be a part of their daily schedule.
 Typically, students will begin at the Introductory level and move onto Developing level in 7th grade and Transitional level in 8th grade(some exceptions may apply).
 South Middle School offers French, Italian, and Spanish; and Thomas Middle School offers French, German, and Spanish.